Loading an In-Line Muzzleloader

 For rifles, position the butt on the ground between your feet.
 You should be facing the underside of the barrel.
 The muzzle should be pointed upward and away from your body.
 Never work directly over the muzzle.

 Determine if the gun is already loaded by checking the barrel with a marked ramrod, which has an “unloaded” or empty marking.
-If you aren’t sure, consult an experienced muzzleloader hunter or gunsmith.
+If you aren’t sure, consult an experienced muzzleloader user or gunsmith.

 Put the safety on safe, if so equipped.